jpedrofontes/generic-data-structures/README.md

 1. Download the source code from this repository
 2. Include the libs in your source code
 3. Link the libs using a Makefile
-4. Use the API provided in the .h files
+4. Include the functions provided in the /includes folder

 If you have any question, feel free to contact the development team.